vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `store` - Vuex Module associated to this module
   - `index.ts` - Entry point and main export of your Vuex Module.
 Ations/getters/mutations can be splitted into different files if logic is too complex to keep it in one file.
 Should be used in `store` config property.
   - `mutation-types.ts` - Mutation strings represented by variables to use instead of plain strings
-  - `cache-storage`.ts - Good place to instantiate offline storage if you want to make use of it in your module
   - `plugins.ts` - Good place to put vuex plugin.
 Should be used in `store.plugins` config object
 - `types` - TypeScript types associated with module
 - `test` - Folder with unit tests which is *required* for every new or rewritten module.